-Find a pan that’s big enough to fit both sweetcorn and half fill with water.
+Find a pan that is big enough to fit both sweetcorn and half fill with water.
 Place on the stove, add a decent amount of salt, cover and set the heat to high so that it boils.
 When boiling, add the sweetcorn and cook for 10 minutes.

-To make the harissa butter, combine the softened butter, Smoked Chilli Harissa, ¼ tsp salt, lots of cracked black pepper and lime zest in a small bowl and mix till well combined.
+To make the Harissa butter, combine the softened butter, Smoked Chilli Harissa, ¼tsp salt, lots of cracked black pepper and lime zest in a small bowl and mix until well combined.

-Crush the fried corn in a bowl or pot using the end of a rolling pin or put inside a clean tea towel and crush with a rolling pin.
-You want to have small pieces, but a few larger ones are ok.
+Crush the Fried Corn in a bowl or pot using the end of a rolling pin or put inside a clean tea towel and crush with a rolling pin.
+You want to have small pieces, but a few larger ones are fine too.
 Empty on a plate ready for rolling the sweetcorn.

 When the sweetcorn is cooked, remove, and allow to steam dry for a minute or two.
 When cool enough to handle, smear liberally with the Harissa butter so that it begins to melt and seep between the kernels.